This review will look closely at the Dreame Bot W10, Dreame’s latest product and their first robot vacuum and mop hybrid.

 5. Self Cleaning Settings

-The self-cleaning setting enables folks more control when the robot will dock to have its pads cleaned.
+The self-cleaning setting gives folks more control when the robot will dock to clean its pads.

 There are two options: by area or zone.
-The first option is my favorite since it offers more frequent pad clean-ups after the robot eclipses the threshold you choose.
+The first option is my favorite since it offers more frequent pad clean-ups after the robot eclipses your chosen threshold.

 This feature helps keep the pad clean with more frequent trips to the base station.